balanced/balanced.github.com/_posts/2013-02-21-fraud-data.md

 ###4.3.4 Collusion

 Anything that makes you think there's collusion between buyer and seller.
-Example: Buyer and seller cookie/IP address matches.
+Simple example: Buyer steals someone else's credit card information.
+Buyer also lists himself as a seller on your site.
+Buyer claims to "buy" the product and seller claims to "ship" it.
+Yours being "MVP, I need this site out asap" does no verification (no shipping information, tracking information etc.).
+Boom, you just got frauded.
+In this case, it was quite simple to detect that Buyer == Seller.

 ###4.3.4 AVS
 'Address Verification System'.
 Verifies if you card number/expiration date matches with the billing address provided.
 The system, however is far from perfect due to the following reasons: